vijayalaxmikc76/wanderlust-india/README.md

 🌍 Wanderlust – India

 Wanderlust is a responsive travel website designed to help users explore and discover travel destinations easily.
-The website provides an intuitive interface where users can browse destinations and search for places of interest using a destination search feature.
-This project focuses on front-end web development concepts and user-friendly design.
+The website provides an intuitive interface where users can browse destinations and search for places of interest using a destination search feature.This project focuses on front-end web development concepts and user-friendly design.

 🔧 Features